Emily Pitts Donahoe

 Biography

-In addition to serving as CETL’s associate director, Emily also serves as a Lecturer in UM’s Department of Writing and Rhetoric and has taught previous courses in literature and screen cultures.
+In addition to serving as CETL’s associate director, Emily works as a Lecturer in UM’s Department of Writing and Rhetoric and has taught previous courses in literature and screen cultures.
 Her recent LIBA 102 course, “Examining Higher Ed: Teaching and Learning in the College Classroom,” invited first-year students to draw on research and personal experience in writing about contemporary issues in higher education.

 In her previous position as a Postdoctoral Fellow and Teaching Scholar at the University of Notre Dame, Emily launched and co-piloted the Inclusive Pedagogy Partnership, the university’s first student/faculty pedagogical partnership program.